 In 2012, the Los Angeles International Olive Oil Competition was the largest olive oil quality contest around, with some 400 entries.

 The annual results were uploaded to the organization’s website on a static PDF.
-There was no information about the producers or links to the winners’ websites, and little educational content.
+There was no information about the producers, no links to the winners’ websites, no educational content.
 And it hasn’t changed since.